UKCloud/documentation/articles/other/other-ref-products-overview.md

 #### Cloud Transformation Service

-This service provides the help you might need to adopt and harness the power of cloud Native transformation.
+This service provides the help you might need to adopt and harness the power of cloud native transformation.
 Cloud native applications fully utilise the features of platforms such as OpenStack, OpenShift and Azure Stack.
 This transformation service provides the expertise to introduce teams to new ways of developing and deploying applications.

 ### Software-based support services